GOP's Joe Kent concedes Washington state Congressional race - Local News 8

 VANCOUVER, Wash.
 (AP) — Republican Joe Kent has officially conceded the race to represent Washington state’s 3rd Congressional District after his defeat in November by Rep.-elect Marie Gluesenkamp Perez.

-The recount results showed that Democrat Gluesenkamp Perez won the race with 50.14%, leading Kent’s 49.31%.
+The recount results showed that Gluesenkamp Perez won the race with 50.14% of the vote, leading Kent’s 49.31%.
 In the recount, she gained nine votes while he gained five.

 “I promised during the campaign that I would accept the outcome of the election, now definitively determined as the recount has concluded,” Kent wrote in a statement.
 “This morning, I called my opponent to concede and offer my congratulations on her victory.”